Temporal large-scale intermittency and its impact on the statistics of turbulence: Results

 \subsection{Periodically averaged statistics}

 We investigate three exemplary single-point flow statistics: components of velocity, vorticity, and Lagrangian acceleration, denoted by $u$, $\omega$, and $a$, respectively.
-In order to obtain well-converged data for the statistical response to the oscillating input, we aggregate samples of the same phase in linearly spaced temporal bins $0 = t_0 < \dots < t_n = P$ such that the $i$-th bin is given by all samples with
+Since we are specifically interested in the effect of the periodically oscillating energy injection rate, we introduce a periodic average $\langle \cdot \rangle$ that averages over all degrees of freedom apart from the phase of the oscillation.
+All other degrees of freedom, namely the spatial dependence, the three vector components, and full periods of the oscillations, are expected to be statistically equivalent and thus averaged over.
+Hence a periodically averaged quantity $\langle \cdot \rangle$ depends only on the phase $0\leq t\;\mathrm{mod}\;P < P$.
+We further increase the number of samples by aggregating samples of similar phase in linearly spaced temporal bins $0 = t_0 < \dots < t_n = P$ such that the $i$th bin is given by all samples with

-We choose a suitable number of bins $n$ (as indicated throughout the paper) depending on the needs.
-For short period times, we reduce $n$ such that temporal bins are not shorter than $\tau_\eta/2$ ($\tau_\eta$ is the Kolmogorov time scale).
-Additionally, we average over space and over vector components.
-Such periodic averages over the samples in each bin will be denoted by angular brackets $\langle \cdot \rangle$ in the following.
-The corresponding phase-dependent probability density functions (PDFs) are shown for $P \approx 8.2\, T_\mathrm{int}$ in figure~\ref{fig:breathing_pdfs} (top).
+We choose a suitable number of bins $n$ (as indicated throughout the paper) depending on the need.
+For short period times, we reduce $n$ such that temporal bins are not shorter than $\tau_\eta/2$ (where $\tau_\eta$ is the Kolmogorov time scale).
+The corresponding phase-dependent probability density functions (PDFs) based on the periodic average are shown for $P \approx 8.2\, T_\mathrm{int}$ in figure~\ref{fig:breathing_pdfs} (top).
 While velocity distributions are generally close to Gaussian, vorticity and acceleration distributions display heavier tails.
 Over the period of the oscillations, the width of the PDFs varies strongly.
-With the artificial oscillations, we model the effect of the large-scale fluctuations that may occur in various types of turbulent flows.
+With the artificial oscillations, we imitate the effect of the large-scale fluctuations that may occur in various types of turbulent flows.
 If such temporal variations are simply averaged over, then this may change flow statistics compared to flows without such variations.
-For this study, we compare time-averaged statistics of oscillating flows, such as the distributions obtained as the mean of the oscillating PDFs in figure~\ref{fig:breathing_pdfs} (top, grey, dashed lines), with statistics from the reference flow at stationary injection rate $\xi(t) = \xi_0$ (grey, dotted lines).
-After characterizing the impact of the temporal variations, we pose the question whether it can be modeled statistically as a mixture of an ensemble of stationary flows.
+For this study, we compare time-averaged statistics of oscillating flows, such as the distributions obtained as the mean of the oscillating PDFs in figure~\ref{fig:breathing_pdfs} (top, grey dashed lines), with statistics from the reference flow at stationary injection rate $\xi(t) = \xi_0$ (grey dotted lines).
+After characterizing the impact of the temporal variations, we pose the question of whether it can be modeled statistically as a mixture of an ensemble of stationary flows.

 Another quantity that serves to illustrate the different states of the oscillating flows is the compensated energy spectrum shown in figure~\ref{fig:breathing_pdfs} (bottom right).
 Over the first half of an oscillation period, energy is injected at small wavenumbers~$k$.
 During this time, the compensated energy spectrum peaks at those small wavenumbers.
 In the second half of the oscillation period, the energy cascades toward larger wavenumbers while the energy injection is low.
 During this time, the compensated energy spectrum peaks at large wavenumbers and decays.